 Lightweight and durable: more sustainability thanks to Echovai

 Glass is one of the most sustainable and environmentally friendly packaging materials.
 It is made from natural resources, does not release any harmful substances and is 100 percent recyclable.
-To date, the only weak points of glass bottles have been their weight and resistance.
+To date, the only challenges with glass bottles have been their weight and stability.
 With Echovai, Vetropack is the world's first manufacturer of glass packaging to develop a solution that significantly improves these aspects – and, at the same time, further increases the sustainability of glass packaging.

-Echovai is a particularly robust and material-saving kind of lightweight glass bottle.
-"Echovai bottles are a superior solution, both economically and ecologically, that could actually revolutionise the market for returnable glass containers," Daniel Egger, Head of Innovation at Vetropack, emphasises.
+The thermally hardened lightweight glass bottles are particularly robust and are therefore a material-saving reusable solution.
+"Echovai bottles are superior, both economically and ecologically, and could actually revolutionise the market for reusable glass containers," Daniel Egger, Head of Innovation at Vetropack, emphasises.

-Bottles made of Echovai glass are around 30 per cent lighter than conventional bottles.
-This is especially impactful with returnable bottles, as they have to be transported back to the bottling plants for refilling.
-A look at the Austrian Echovai pilot user Mohrenbrauerei shows the enormously positive effect that Echovai has in this respect: for the types of beer that the brewery already uses to fill Echovai bottles, the logistics effort could be reduced by around 1,000 tonnes per year.
+This aspect is especially impactful with reusable bottles, as they have to be transported back to the bottling plants for refilling.
+A look at the Austrian Echovai pilot user Mohrenbrauerei shows the enormously positive effect that the thermally hardened lightweight bottles have on logistics: the 0.33 litre reusable bottles made from Echovai glass saved around 30 percent in weight compared to standard reusable bottles.

-Another advantage: Echovai bottles break much less frequently than conventional bottles and show significantly less scuffing on the contact surfaces.
-After three years of use and up to twelve cycles, a large proportion of the Echovai bottles used by the Mohrenbrauerei can even still be described as being in mint condition.
-“We therefore assume that Echovai bottles will achieve a significantly higher number of cycles – which makes them an even more compelling solution compared to standard bottles," says Daniel Egger.
+As an additional advantage, Echovai bottles break much less frequently than conventional bottles and show significantly less scuffing on the contact surfaces.
+After three years of use and up to twelve refill loops, a large proportion of the Echovai bottles used by the Mohrenbrauerei can still be described as being in mint condition.
+“We therefore assume that Echovai bottles will achieve a significantly higher number of refill loops – which makes them an even more ecologically compelling solution compared to standard bottles," says Daniel Egger.

 Environmentally friendly alternative even for products in disposable containers